Center for Innovative Technologies

 - Technical coursework that blends basic theory (including skills in mathematics and science, as applicable) with extensive hands-on laboratory practice.

-- Foundation academic skills courses in written and oral communication, arts and humanities, and behavioral and social sciences.
+- Foundation academic skills courses in written communication, arts and humanities, and natural, behavioral, or social sciences.

-- Ease of transfer to baccalaureate degree programs.
+- Ease of transfer to a number of bachelor's degree programs.

 - Cooperative education work experience.
 The close tie with industry created by the cooperative education component ensures all programs remain technically current, and provides students with practical workplace knowledge and experience prior to graduation.

-The Center for Innovative Technologies collaborates with the College’s Workforce Development Center in offering the Applied Technology Specialist degree, which allows students with military or technical work history to earn college credit for past training or experience.
+The Center for Innovative Technologies collaborates with the College’s Workforce Development Center in offering the Applied Technology Specialist degree, which allows students with military experience, Career Center certificates,or technical work history to earn college credit for past training or experience.

 The Center for Innovative Technologies also offers several certificate programs that address specific technical skills.
 Certificates have fewer course requirements than an associate’s degree.